 Medical College Admission Test (MCAT)

-The majority of medical schools require applicants to submit MCAT scores as part of their supporting materials.
-It is important to be aware of the MCAT policy for the medical school in which a student applies.
+The vast majority of U.S. and Canadian medical schools require applicants to submit MCAT scores as part of their supporting materials.
 The MCAT is valid for three years, but each school is free to set its own policy.
 The policy for all schools may be found here.

 What is on the MCAT?

 In 2015, the MCAT was significantly revised to include more interdisciplinary passages that require examinees to combine their knowledge with their scientific thinking and reasoning skills to solve problems that demonstrate readiness for medical school.